Seham Sergiwa: Disappearance

 Sergiwa's home was invaded at about 01:30am on 17 July 2019 by 25–30 masked, uniformed members of the 106th Brigade of the Libyan National Army, a unit also known as Awlia Aldem (أوليء الدم), headed by Khalifa Haftar's son Khaled.
 Electricity was cut to the region, and army vehicles flooded the region to prevent any family member's escape or Benghazi police arrival.
 Sergiwa's husband was shot in the legs and one of her sons, a fourteen-year-old boy, was beaten by the 106th Brigade forces.
 Both were hospitalized and prevented from being visited by family members.
 A guard was placed to keep them in the hospital.
 The security forces graffitied "Don't cross the line of the armies" on the house walls, issuing a warning to all those who want to speak out against Haftar.
+Sergiwa was abducted.

 On 3 August, Noman Benotman, a former fighter of the Libyan Islamic Fighting Group living in the United Kingdom, claimed that Sergiwa had been killed on the first day of her abduction by the Awliaa al-Dam brigade loyal to the LNA.